max-build/fv-deployment-fork/README.md

 - The automated re-assignment functionality pulls the referees who live near to the venue from the database, and offers it to them one by one until one accepts.
 - By default, SMS messages offering match appointments are generated automatically when a match is created, and scheduled to be sent at 3:00pm on Monday afternoons.
 - A 4 character phrase is generated for each match and must be sent back in the response, this security measure ensures referees can only cancel or confirm their own appointments.
-- The 4 character phrases are bound to the phone number of the referee the match has been offered to, and its unbound then re-bound to a new referee's phone number if the original referee the match was offered to cancels.
+- The 4 character phrases are bound to the phone number of the referee the match has been offered to, and is unbound then re-bound to a new referee's phone number if the original referee the match was offered to cancels.